Top RVs Nearby

 Food is obviously a very important part of your trip.
 Make sure to pack your RV fridge with fresh and healthy food to get the most out of your trip.
 In order to keep your food fresh, you need to make sure there is air flowing throughout the fridge.
 That means making sure there is space between the coolings fans and other items in the rig.
 It’s smart not to pack your items too tightly either.
 Keep your heavy items towards the bottom and light items on top.

 Just like at home, keep the door closed and use tension bars to avoid any spillage.
 Cleaning at home is annoying and cleaning in an RV can be even more annoying because of the cramped space.
 It’s also important to try to carry food with a long shelf life.
-Items such as peanut butter can go a long way.
+Items such as can go a long way.

 Other items to bring for the kitchen are: